enothen/ansible-image-builder/README.md

 See more examples in [this file](group_vars/all/image_definitions.yaml).

+## Setting a release id
+The example in this repository uses event information from Github in order to identify the pull request that triggers an image build.
+If you are running the image lifecycle playbook from command line, unset `release_id` from the images definitions file so that a timestamp is used instead.

 ## Example playbooks
 The playbooks mentioned in the following examples use the image definitions in `group_vars/all/image_definitions.yaml` to create or delete images.
 No image will be created, uploaded or delete if the name doesn't match the definitions.
 When deleting composes from image builder, only those with an `image_name` matching the definitions will be deleted.
 The rest will be ignored.

 It is recommended to setup these playbooks as templates in Ansible Automation Platform.
-At a minimum,. they require a vault with your `vault_offline_token` (and therefore a credential of type vault with the password).
+At a minimum, they require a vault with your `vault_offline_token` (and therefore a credential of type vault with the password).

 Optionally, if uploading images to OpenStack, a credential of [type OpenStack](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html/automation_controller_user_guide/controller-credentials#ref-controller-credential-openstack) is needed.
 This provies all details required to upload the images, such as Keystone url, user, password, etc.